 About our Athletics Programs

 Calvary Baptist Schools offers an athletic program for students in junior high and high school.
 We belong to the San Gabriel Valley Christian Sports League, which sponsors competitions for our junior high teams.
 Our high school is a member of CIF-southern section.
-We compete in eight-man football, girls' volleyball, boys' and girls' basketball, baseball and softball.
+We compete in eight-man football, girls’ volleyball, boys’ and girls’ basketball, baseball, softball, golf, soccer (JH Only), track and field and cross country.

 Our athletic program is designed to extend our Christian-based teaching to the competitive arena.
 The focus of our program is to continue to develop Christian character in all aspects of a student’s life.
 Numerous athletic awards have been earned over the history of the school.
 Students have been recognized not only for their athletic ability, but also for academic excellence as athletes, and for displaying excellent character through good sportsmanship.